modidiviyansh/customer-call-tracker/DEPLOYMENT.md

-# Customer Call Tracker - Nixpacks & Coolify Deployment Guide
+# Customer Call Tracker - Docker & Coolify Deployment Guide

-This guide will help you deploy the Customer Call Tracker application to Coolify using GitHub as your repository source with Nixpacks for automatic containerization.
+This guide will help you deploy the Customer Call Tracker application to Coolify using GitHub as your repository source with Docker containerization.

-## What is Nixpacks?

-Nixpacks is a build tool that automatically creates container images from your source code.
-It can detect your application type (React, Node.js, etc.) and build optimized containers without requiring Dockerfiles.

-## Advantages of Nixpacks

-- **No Docker files needed**: Automatically detects your application
-- **Optimized builds**: Creates production-ready containers automatically
-- **Simpler deployment**: Less configuration required
-- **Auto-updates**: Benefits from Nixpacks improvements without code changes
-- **Platform agnostic**: Works with any Nixpacks-compatible platform

----

-# Customer Call Tracker - Coolify Deployment Guide

-This guide will help you deploy the Customer Call Tracker application to Coolify using GitHub as your repository source.

 ## Prerequisites